Kintyre/jmespath/README.md

 JMESPath (pronounced "james path") makes dealing with JSON data in Splunk easier by leveraging a standardized query language for JSON.
 This allows you to declaratively specify how to extract elements from a JSON document.
 In many ways, this is a better `spath`.

-Splunk users can download and install the app from [SplunkBase](https://splunkbase.splunk.com/app/3237/).
+Splunk users can download and install the latest release from [SplunkBase](https://splunkbase.splunk.com/app/3237/).
-Developers can access the full source code on [GitHub](https://github.com/Kintyre/jmespath).
+Developers can access and contribute to this app on [GitHub](https://github.com/Kintyre/jmespath).

 ## Syntax